Jackbruce0/xed/README.md

 	-test/2_2.* (Figure 2.2) SIC BASIC
 	-test/2_6.* (Figure 2.6) XE
 	-test/2_10.* (Figure 2.10) XE
-	-test/example contains example output of what xed SHOULD output as .sic and .lis files
+	-test/example contains example output of what .sic and .lis files should look like -THESE FILES WERE COPIED FROM OUT TEXTBOOK -test/example/correct2_2.*
+		-test/example/correct2_10.*
+		-test/example/sample.* (the .lis file we were given does not match .sic)

 Compile Instructions

-	To compile the application, type "make" in the directory with the Makefile to create the executable.
+	To compile the application, type "make" in the directory with the Makefile (~/a2) to create the executable.
 To remove *.o files, type "make clean".